geekodour/o/content/docs/documents/notetaking.md

 Me at 18.
 Used to make sticky notes that I revised each morning and evening.
 Only later when I was lacking I realized how effective they were but they were hard to manage and everything.
 After a couple of years, I came across Anki and used it on and off.
 Eventually I started using emacs with org-mode and it had a very nice integration with Anki which made me re-consider for the long run this time.

--   I am using [org-anki](https://github.com/eyeinsky/org-anki) and I have AnkiDroid on my phone.
+-   I am using [org-anki](https://github.com/eyeinsky/org-anki) and I have AnkiDroid on my phone. (tip: don't use spaces in deck names)
     -   The actual anki application should be running for it work from emacs.
     -   Files are stored at `~/notes/org/anki`, each file is a deck.
+    -   I want to keep these files version controlled, so if you update any Anki deck from somewhere else, make sure to import that deck first in emacs before making any changes to it.

 ## Context switching {#context-switching}